Rajesh2015/Interview-hiring-drive/SetUp.md

 ### **Step 3: Submit a Spark Job**

-To run `job.py` inside the cluster, execute in vs code terminal:
+To run `job.py`(This is something you will create and write your solution) inside the cluster, execute in vs code terminal:

 ```
 docker exec -it spark-master /opt/spark/bin/spark-submit -com